 The first step is to pre-process our data so as not to send uninteresting events to the machine learning/data mining process for making predictions.

 (4) We also need to choose which features we should use for extraction via dimensionality reduction techniques.
-For doing so, we can use either Principal Component Analysis (PCA) or Factor Analysis.
+To do so, we can use either Principal Component Analysis (PCA) or Factor Analysis.

 (5) Now it’s time for the most crucial part of the machine learning process, which is training!
 To train our model, we need to write a prediction function that takes an input vector x = <x1, x2,…, xn> and gives us an output value y = <y1, y2,… ,yn>.